 \cite{minsky2002practical} introduces \defined{partition reconciliation},which reconciles in a logarithmic number of rounds in order to reduce computational load.
 It builds upon the CPI approach, and attempts reconciliation for successively smaller subsets until it succeeds once the subsets becomes small enough.

-This approach eliminatesCPI's cubic scaling of the computation time in $n_{\triangle}$.
+This approach eliminates CPI's cubic scaling of the computation time in $n_{\triangle}$.
 Similar to our auxiliary tree, the authors propose a tree structure of partitions where a parent node includes subranges as children.
 The reconciliation message for each of these ranges is precomputed and stored within the tree.

-Given such a partition tree, the reconciliation procedure has the same asymptotic complexity bounds as ours.
-It has better constant terms: whereas our approach recurses whenever the two ranges that are being compared are unequal, i.e., whenever the size of the symmetric difference is greater than zero, their approach only recurses whenever the size of the symmetric difference is greater than some arbitrary, fixed constant.
+Given such a partition tree, the reconciliation procedure has the same asymptotic worst-case complexity bounds as ours.
+It has performs better on average however: whereas our approach recurses whenever the two ranges that are being compared are unequal, i.e., whenever the size of the symmetric difference is greater than zero, their approach only recurses whenever the size of the symmetric difference is greater than some arbitrary, fixed constant.